Banasura laughingthrush

-The Banasura laughingthrush (Montecincla jerdoni) is a species of bird in the family Leiothrichidae.
-It is found in shola habitat in a small section of the Western Ghats in southwestern Karnataka and northern Kerala.
+The Banasura laughingthrush or Banasura chilappan (Montecincla jerdoni) is a species of bird in the family Leiothrichidae.
+It is found in shola habitat in a small section of the Western Ghats in southwestern Karnataka and northern Kerala, India.
 It was formerly considered a subspecies of the black-chinned laughingthrush.

 Taxonomy

 The Banasura laughingthrush was described by zoologist Edward Blyth in 1851, based on a type specimen collected at Banasura Hill in modern-day Kerala by Thomas Jerdon.
 Blyth originally placed it in the genus Garrulax.
-After a period of taxonomic reorganization, the species, along with the Palani laughingthrush and the Ashambu laughingthrush, was placed in the genus Montecincla, in which it remains today.
+After a period of taxonomic reorganisation, the species, along with the Palani laughingthrush and the Ashambu laughingthrush, were placed in the genus Montecincla, in which it remains.

-The Banasura laughingthrush was formerly treated as conspecific with the Nilgiri laughingthrush, and was known as the black-chinned laughingthrush.
+The Banasura laughingthrush was formerly treated as conspecific with the Nilgiri laughingthrush, with the two together known as black-chinned laughingthrush.
 However, phylogenetic analysis revealed that the Banasura and Nilgiri laughingthrushes were better treated as different populations that had diverged through allopatric speciation, and the Banasura laughingthrush was raised to full species status in 2015.

 The Banasura laughingthrush is genetically closely related to the Nilgiri laughingthrush, and the two species are estimated to have diverged about 330,000 years before the present.

 Description

-The Banasura laughingthrush is a medium-sized songbird, ranging between 203 and 230 cm in length, and between 36 and 52 g in mass.
-Adults have a black face and throat; white supercilia; a gray breast, cheeks, and back; an ochre belly; and olive back, wings, and tail.
+The Banasura laughingthrush is a medium-sized songbird, ranging between 20–23 cm long, and between 36–52 g weight.
+Adults have a black face and throat; white supercilia; a grey breast, cheeks, and back; an ochre belly; and olive back, wings, and tail.
 Additionally, adults have a black bill, crimson irises, and brownish legs.
-It is distinguished from the Nilgiri laughingthrush by its gray breast, and from the Palani and Ashambu laughingthrushes by its black chin.
+It is distinguished from the Nilgiri laughingthrush by its grey breast, and from the Palani and Ashambu laughingthrushes by its black chin.
 The sexes are indistinguishable in plumage.